NatromeTex/JSsh/README.md

     Get the QuickJS source files (version 2020-11-08 recommended).
     Extract them into /src so you have the quickjs files in /src

-2. Build with make:
+2. Add readline dependencies
     ```bash
+    sudo apt-get install libreadline-dev
+    ```
+    This will install the readline library which is required for command history

+3. Build with make:
+   ```bash
     make
    ```
    This will compile everything and produce the binary at bin/jssh.

-3. Usage
+4. Usage

    Run the shell:
     ```bash